apache/turbine-core/README.md

 Once Maven has been installed, just type 'mvn package'.
 The default behavior is to compile, run the unit tests, and build the jar.

+### Docker Testcontainer (optional)

+To allow a simulation of an integrated environment you could start dockerized tests (with tag docker) with the *docker-testcontainer* profile.

+    mvn clean test -Pdocker-testcontainer.

+This will initiate a start of an mysql database and an cleanup after tests are completed.
+The currently used mapped ort is saved into the file
+    conf/test/docker-managertorque.usersettings.properties

+Find more about Docker-Testcontainer [here](https://www.testcontainers.org/).
+If you want to get one step further check out the Turbine-Archetype [here](https://github.com/apache/turbine-archetypes).
+This allows you use an Turbine Maven archetype in a hosted or dockerized environment.

+### Site Building

 Some other useful goals:

     mvn site   - generate the site documention